Omega-Mu-Gamma-Studio/SeeDS/README.md

 npm install -D vite @vitejs/plugin-react eslint @eslint/js eslint-plugin-react-hooks eslint-plugin-react-refresh globals @types/react @types/react-dom
 ```

-No CSS framework (plain CSS + CSS Modules, per `PRD.md` §10), no cloud backend
+No CSS framework (plain CSS + CSS Modules), no cloud backend (localStorage via
-(localStorage via Zustand persist is sufficient for a course companion tool), no
+Zustand persist is sufficient for a course companion tool), no automated
-automated schema-validation library for v1 (QA is a manual lightweight checklist
+schema-validation library for v1 (QA is a manual lightweight checklist —
-— see `PRD.md` §12 — not automated validation).
+`PRD.md` §12).

+**A note on bundle size as content grows:** `lessonService.js` and
+`dialogueService.js` both use `import.meta.glob(..., { eager: true })`, which
+bundles every lesson and dialogue file into the initial load, always.
+This
+keeps content-authoring simple (no manual import lists) but means the bundle
+can only grow, never lazy-load, as more lessons and cousin dialogue packs are
+written.
+Worth revisiting (`eager: false` + dynamic `import()`) if the bundle
+approaches the `PRD.md` §15 budget of <1MB initial.

 ---